 The Bielefeld University was founded in 1969 with an explicit research assignment and a mission to provide high-quality research-oriented teaching.
 With far-reaching aims to reform nearly every area of higher education, the University has made valuable contributions to educational reform in Germany and upholds its interdisciplinary, innovative and reform-oriented character to this day.

 - Applications Deadline: September 30, 2018

-- Course Level: Scholarships are available to pursue doctoral degree program.
+- Course Level: The studentships are available to pursue doctoral degree program.

 - Study Subject: Both the broad range of research and teaching capacities in history and sociology at Bielefeld University as well as familiarity with the current state of research guarantees that a large spectrum of dissertation projects can be supervised.
 In history, thematic fields range from ancient to contemporary history and from political, social and cultural history to the comparative history of modern societies, as well as transnational and global history.
 In sociology, supervision can be provided in thematic areas such as world society studies, social inequality, social policy, migration studies, sociology of networks or organisations and professions, just to name a few.
 Chairs in political science, didactics of social sciences and social anthropology further extend the scope of potential supervision.
 Teaching and supervisory capacities overlap in a considerable number of thematic fields.

 - Scholarship Award: They have a duration of three years and include a stipend of EUR 1.365,- per month.